 i.
 If the award was issued without a valid arbitration agreement between the parties;

 ii.
-The award is based on arbitration agreement that is invalid for instance, contract that has not been signed or cases where contract does not refer to arbitration;
+The award is based on the arbitration agreement that is invalid for instance, the contract that has not been signed or cases where the contract does not refer to arbitration;

 v.
 Award violates public order.

 B. Claim to set aside arbitration award based on arbitration proceedings: Such claim generally arises:-

 1- If the award results from an irregular composition of arbitral tribunal or cases where arbitrators are not appointed in accordance with the law, for instance, the act of arbitrator to unilaterally proceed with arbitration proceeding with arbitration despite an objection being filed against his appointment.

 2- If the award was issued by one arbitrator in the absence of the other(s) without having any authority to decide solely.

 3- If the award fails to define terms of dispute.